 Migration and Integration Policy in Sweden

 Sweden is one of the most diverse countries in Europe; more than 25% of the population have immigrant backgrounds (1).
-Being unharmed by the world wars, many refugees migrated to Sweden during and after the Second World War.
-From 1950, labor migrants also increased and since then, the number of immigrants has consistently increased (See more in Immigration in Sweden I).
+Many refugees migrated to Sweden during and after the Second World War.
+Since 1950, the number of immigrants has consistently increased (See more in Immigration in Sweden I).

-According to the Migrant Integration Policy Index 2020 (MIPEX), Sweden was rated one of the top 10 countries in the world in terms of integration policies (2).
+According to the Migrant Integration Policy Index 2020 (MIPEX), Sweden was rated one of the top 10 countries in the world for the integration policies (2).

-In 2007, the new Ministry of Integration and Gender Equality was established.
-In the following year 2008, the strategy for migrant integration was reformed and the Empowerment against Exclusion was set to ensure demand and supply balance in the labor market as well as equality in schools (3).
+In 2007, the Ministry of Integration and Gender Equality was established.
+In the following year 2008, the strategy for migrant integration was reformed and the Empowerment against Exclusion was legislated to ensure demand and supply balance in the labor market as well as equality in schools (3).

 In 2016, the government increased the budget for immigrants’ early integration by 200 million euros.
 One of the unique integration programs in Sweden is the Establishment Programme administered by the Public Employment Service.
 It is targeted at 20-65 years old newly arrived immigrants with international protection status.
-The participants receive benefits to cover their living costs for up to 24 months by engaging in the 40 hours per week program to learn Swedish, find a job via job coaching, civic orientation, and become self-sufficient eventually.
-This program became mandatory for all targeted immigrants in 2018, and the Intensive Year Program was added further in 2021.
-The intensive Year Program aims for fast-paced learning of Swedish and intensive internship to integrate into the labor market.
+The participants receive benefits to cover their living costs for up to 24 months while engaging in the 40 hours per week program to learn Swedish, find a job, civic orientation, and become self-sufficient eventually.
+This program became mandatory for all targeted immigrants in 2018, and the Intensive Year Program was added in 2021.
+The intensive Year Program aims for fast-paced learning of the Swedish language and intensive internship to integrate into the labor market.

 Not only provide these integration programs, but also they regularly evaluate the programs by several institutions such as Delmi, the Institute for Evaluation of Labor Market and Education Policy, and the National Integration Evaluation Mechanism.